 The first major alteration was made in 1866 by Ewan Christian (better known as architect of the National Portrait Gallery, London, 1890–95), who removed the galleries and the box pews; blocked up the windows in the aisles and lengthened the gallery windows.

-Christ Church was saved but still derelict.
+Christ Church was still derelict but safe and watertight.